 Classroom Orchestrator gives teachers the option to add users and devices to a class with invite codes.
 The next lesson will show you how to create new classes from scratch.
 Here we’ll explore how to add users who are not yet part of the group.

 Teachers can access the Settings menu by clicking the Options button and selecting Settings from within a Class.

 The following page will appear.
-Click on Generate Code in order to generate an invite code for your students to use in order to join the classroom with their devices.
+Click on Generate Code and follow the directions so your students can join the class with their devices.